mohd-aquib-razi-7853/livecli/README.md

 ## Features ✨

 - **🤖 AI-Powered Setup**: Intelligent installation assistant - just describe what you want to install!
-(NEW!)
+- **🚀 Git Automation**: One command to add, commit, and push your changes (NEW!)
 - **Command Execution**: Execute system commands with real-time output streaming
 - **AI Chat**: Interactive chat sessions with AI assistant
 - **Quick Questions**: Ask one-off questions without starting a full chat session